We all feel the pressures of “speeding up” and are often being told to “optimize our productivity” and “maximize our efficiency”.

 Make notes as you attend meetings, either on paper or through digital files.

 After attending work-related meetings, write a brief summary of what was discussed.
-This will help you remember what was said in case you need to reference anything that was discussed in the future.
+This will help you remember key points in case you need to reference anything from the meeting in the future.

 After training sessions or tutorials, make yourself a short summary or worksheet to record work processes and program procedures.
 This will help you to stay organized and remember tasks that may have already been explained to you.

 Organize these notes using labels and folders with straightforward titles.